sandialabs/Gulliver/docs/General-Operations.md

 result: 00 00 00 00 C0 C0 CA FE
 ```
 #### Prepend Shortest

+`ByteArrayUtils.PrependShortest` works much like `ByteArrayUtils.PrependBytes`, except instead of providing a desired byte count, the two input arrays lengths are compared and the shortest array is returned, along with the the longest array, with enough `0x00` bytes such that both byte arrays are now the same length.

+Effectively this adds most significant `0x00` bytes to the shortest big endian byte array, but may be useful for little endian arrays as well.

 ```c#
 public static (byte[] left, byte[] right) ByteArrayUtils.PrependShortest(byte[] left, byte[] right)